Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 Step 6: Verify Migration Success

-Verification is split into two phases: admin verification while maintenance mode is active, and full smoke tests after maintenance mode is disabled.
+Verification is split into two phases: system admin verification while maintenance mode is active, and full smoke tests after maintenance mode is disabled.

 Check migration tool status